Today, we have moved to Sedrun, a small town on the Oberalp, between Andermatt and Disentis.

 Despite the weather and the physical discomfort, this ride wasn’t all that bad, which gave me hope for the next days.

-As I wrote on Facebook and Instagram, some days are best forgotten quickly.
+Some days are best forgotten quickly.

 Hoping for better weather later on, we left for Zernez, to climb the Ofenpass and Umbrail.